oddbird/oddleventy/content/blog/2022/zero-units.md

   - CSS
 summary: |
-  There's a well-established 'best practice' that CSS authors (and linters and minifiers) should remove units from any `0` value.
+  There's a well-established 'best practice' that CSS authors
+  (as well as linters and minifiers) should remove units from any `0` value.
   It's a fine rule in most cases, but there are a few common situations